a little about me

 Welcome!
 I’m Leslie Nease and I wanted to introduce myself and let you know a little about me and what I do as a Life & Faith Transitions Coach.

 After spending over a decade in public ministry, I found myself asking lots of questions about the things I was taught and the things I was teaching.
 I began to deconstruct my faith and theology in 2016, but didn’t really speak out about it until 2023.
 It felt deeply personal and I honestly just wanted to be quiet and listen to other perspectives and ideas without feeling a need to share my own opinions while I did the painful work of deconstruction.
-During this time, I was able to truly find myself and I find myself so thankful for that time of being still.
+During this time, I was able to truly find myself and I am so thankful for that time of being still.